UKHomeOffice/core-cloud/documentation/principles/inclusive-accessible.md

 Core Cloud commits to publishing honest data about SLAs, availability metrics, and detailed RCAs.\
 Core Cloud will clearly communicate upcoming changes, maintenance and upgrades.\
 Core Cloud treats documentation as a 'first class citizen'.\
-Core Cloud aims to make the onboarding of teams and engineers and ongoing use of the platform as simple as possible.
+Core Cloud aims to make the onboarding of customers and engineers and ongoing use of the platform as simple as possible.